Keeping the wildlife in Amboseli

 Amboseli National Park is one of the most famous wildlife parks in the world.
 Unfortunately, the park and surrounding areas are severely effected by extreme droughts of several years.

-We have succesfully regreened 800 hectares of grass- and woodland in and around Amboseli National Park, together with our local implementation partner Amboseli Ecosystem Trust (AET) and Maasai communities.
+Until now we have succesfully re-greened 1,250 hectares of grass- and woodland in and around Amboseli National Park, together with our local implementation partner the Amboseli Ecosystem Trust (AET) and Maasai communities.

 - Olopololi grass plots

 We’ve developed various temporary woodland exclosures to protect deforested areas from elephants.
 This methodology is a proven success by Dr. David Western.
 It enables fast recovery of previously almost barren areas into woodland.
 This is of major importance to the local climate and biodiversity in the park, since it cools down the area and provides shade, food and cover for birds, insects and animals.

 Olopololi plots are a traditional Maasai grazing management technique which became out of practice.
 We re-introduced this system of dry season grazing grounds and combined it with grass seed banks.
 This enables Maasai women to generate income from the plots by harvesting seeds and grass to produce fodder.
 The plots have been a great success and a source of inspiration.
 Other local communities have re-adopted the method and created more Olopololis on their own initiative!

 Grazing management committees were appointed by the community to prevent further overgrazing.

 Olopololi with bunds

 An important result of the Justdiggit projects in Kenya is the adaptation of our techniques, because we believe this is the way forward in upscaling from single project sites to a complete Hydrologic Corridor.